ivarref/yoltq/README.md

 the actual backoff time will be longer.

+### Stuck threads and stale jobs

+A single thread is dedicated to monitoring how much time a queue consumer spends on a single job.
+If this exceeds `:max-execute-time` (default: 5 minutes) the stack trace of the offending consumer will be logged as `:ERROR`.

+If a job is found stale, that is if the database spent time exceeds `:hung-backoff-time` (default: 30 minutes), the job will either be retried or marked as `:error`.
+This case may happen if the application is shut down abruptly during processing of queue jobs.

+### Giving up

+A queue job will remain in status `:error` once `:max-retries` (default: 100) have been reached.
+Ideally this will not happen.

+### Total health and system sanity

+## Misc

 ### Ordering

 There is no attempt at ordering the execution of queue jobs.
 In fact the opposite is done to guard against the case that a single failing queue job could effectively take down the entire retry polling job.

-### Stuck threads

-A single thread is dedicated to monitoring how much time a queue consumer spends on a single job.
-If this exceeds `:hung-backoff-time` (default: 30 minutes), the queue job will be marked as failed and the stack trace of the offending consumer will be logged.

-### Total health and system sanity